arkency/posts/posts/2017-11-15-soa-microservices-ruby-eventide-scott-bellware-interview.md

 The implication of “dumb pipes” means that microservices are of an era when we’ve moved beyond brokers and have accepted the realities of distributed systems, and the physical impossibility of a messaging technology to guarantee “exactly-once delivery”.

-In the microservices world, the job of ensuring that a message is not delivered more than once is the job of application logic.
+In the microservices world, the job of ensuring that a message is not “processed” more than once is the job of application logic.
+Trying to achieve this with delivery guarantees of transports is a dead end.

 It’s the developer’s responsibility to understand the laws of distributed systems - especially the fallacies of distributed systems - and make allowances for them in the service code.